 Kansas City flutist and teacher

 Flutist Brian Allred enjoys a varied repertoire with a particular interest in contemporary music.
 Recently Brian won first place in the 2016 South Carolina Flute Society Young Artist Competition and the Contemporary Performance Competition at the 2016 Cortona Sessions for New Music in Cortona, Italy.
 He has also been a prizewinner in the Upper Midwest Flute Association Young Artist Competition and a finalist in the Byron Hester Flute Competition.
-He won the 2014 piccolo/3rd flute fellowship with Orchestra Next and was also named a Second Prize Winner in the 2013 Alexander & Buono International Flute Competition.
-Brian is currently pursuing his Doctor of Musical Arts degree at the University of Kansas where he studies with Michael Gordon of the Kansas City Symphony and serves as the flute Graduate Teaching Assistant.
+Brian recently completed his Doctor of Musical Arts degree at the University of Kansas where he studied with Michael Gordon of the Kansas City Symphony and Dr. Sarah Frisof and also served as the flute Graduate Teaching Assistant.
 He serves as Principal Flute of the Sioux City Symphony Orchestra, music director/conductor of the Kansas City Flute Choir, and flutist in the Additive Color Ensemble.